 Dangar Island is not designed for tourists, so don’t expect to find hotels, bars or beach resorts.
-But that’s exactly what makes Dangar Island so exciting, and this is also why the locals choose to live there.
+But that’s exactly what makes Dangar Island so charming and exciting, and this is also why the locals choose to live there.

 It’s a small and friendly community of permanent and temporary residents watching the world go by, far away from the big smoke.

 The 3km walking trail around the island is the best way to explore its natural beauty, admire the local real estate and enjoy great views across the Hawkesbury River.